Sydney-Informatics-Hub/dgx-cluster-onboarding-guide/notebooks/jupyter_tutorial.md

 * Have created a data source, e.g. a PVC, to store your input and output data
 * Understand the compute resources you need to run the job and have the option available under Compute Resources

-In this tutorial, we will create a simple Jupyter Lab workload that allows you to run Jupyter notebooks on the platform.
+In this tutorial, we will create a simple Jupyter Lab workload that allows you to run Jupyter notebooks interactively on the SIH GPU cluster.

 ## Step 1: Create a workload
-Navigate to the Workloads section of the platform and click on the "NEW WORKLOADS" button.
+Navigate to the Workloads section of the platform and click on the "NEW WORKLOAD" button.
 Select "Workspace" from the dropdown menu.
 ![New workload](../fig/workload_create_workspace.png)

 ## Step 2: Configure the workload from scratch
 Fill in the necessary details for your workload:

-* the project it will be linked to
+* Under "Projects" select the project it will be linked to
-* do not use any existing template ("Start from sratch")
+* Under "Templates" select "Start from sratch" (do not use any existing template)
 ![Project and Template](../fig/workload_definition.png)
-* the container environment it will be running
+* Under "Environment" select the Jupyter Lab container environment you want to run
 ![Software environment](../fig/workload_environment.png)
-* and the compute resource required.
+* Under "Compute resource" select the resources required.
 ![Compute resource](../fig/workload_comp_resource.png)

 There are other optional components you can add to a workload depending on the needs of your task.
 These include: